 Here are ideas for your Thanksgiving table…

-I say set a beautiful table!
+Set a beautiful table!
 The good dishes, cloth napkins, pretty placemats, and polish up the silver!
 YOU are worth it.
 Thanksgiving is one very special day!

-For a little inspiration go visit EDIBLE THANKSGIVING DOUGH BOWL.
-When all the vegetables and fruit are done being part of a centerpiece you can eat them!
+For a little inspiration, you can see how I made this Edible Centerpiece Arrangement.
+When all the vegetables and fruit are done being part of a centerpiece, you can eat them!
 So smart and economical.
 And just so stunning!

 I’m making a table runner for my daughter-in-law’s Thanksgiving table!

-This year my daugther-in-law, Abigail, asked to host Thanksgiving at her house.
+Last year, my daughter-in-law, Abigail, asked to host Thanksgiving at her house.
 How lovely!
 But that does not mean I’m not roasting a turkey!
 I’ll roast a smaller turkey a few days before Thanksgiving so we can take some extra to her home and have leftovers here.
 I’m one of those rare people who loves to roast a turkey!

-Just the aroma of it wafting through our homes makes the effort so worth it.
+Just the aroma wafting through our homes makes the effort so worth it.
 And the leftovers are worth the work too!

 You can see an authentic Amish recipe for it HERE.